v-pbartley/openhack-mc4h/Challenge-03/Readme.md

 + Access to a text editor (e.g., [VS Code](https://code.visualstudio.com/))

 ## Getting Started
-For this challenge, you will prepare FHIR data for import into Azure API for FHIR using the FHIR-Bulk Loader utility.
-You will also need to examine some of the data for problems and determine what the issue is.
+For this challenge, you will prepare FHIR data for importing into Azure API for FHIR with FHIR-Bulk Loader.
+You will need to examine some of the data for problems and determine what the issue with the data is.

 ## Step 1 - Download Sample Data